TrashBandit9811/Exoskeleton-UI/README.md

 *red* to pin 4 (5V)

 ### 2. Flash & Configure SD Card
-- Go to [this link](https://www.raspberrypi.com/software/) for the latest Raspberry Pi Imager
+- In your computer, go to [this link](https://www.raspberrypi.com/software/) for the latest Raspberry Pi Imager
 - Download the version for your operating system
 - Insert your Micro SD card into your computer.
 Backup any data, the whole card will be **erased**
 - In Raspberry Pi Imager, click **Choose OS**, then select **Raspberry Pi OS (32-Bit)**